Skip to main content

 Find the lights on farm vehicles.
 They’re required to have amber and red rear lights.
 The amber lights should be visible to the front and rear.
 They should flash as a warning to other motorists.

 Always fasten your seat belt.
-It’s the law in Illinois and it’s your best defense if you’re in a crash.
+It’s the law in Illinois, and it’s your best defense if you’re in a crash.

 And Don’t Drive Distracted.

 Take time to wipe off reflectors, flashing lights, and any other warning devices on equipment before entering the roadway.
-Equipment covered with dust/mud/debris from the field and can make warning devices difficult to see.
+Equipment covered with dust/mud/debris from the field can make warning devices difficult to see.

 Understand motorist sight lines are reduced around large pieces of equipment and look for opportunities to move as far right as possible.